tejadata/guardrails/guardrails_sdk/README.md

 - **PII Detection & Masking**: Automatically detect and mask Personally Identifiable Information (PII) in text to protect user privacy.
 - **Toxicity Detection**: Identify and flag toxic language in user inputs to maintain a safe environment.
 - **Compitator mention**: Detects user-specified competitor-related words or phrases in the text.
+- **Anomoly logging**: anomoly detected by SDK can be logged to postgress or MySQL for further analysis

 ## Installation